-- How to file a small claims lawsuit in Duncombe, IA.
+- How to file a small claim filing in Duncombe, IA.

 - What to expect during a small claim hearing in Duncombe, IA.

-- How much going to small claims costs in Duncombe, IA.
+- How much does going to small claims costs in Duncombe, IA?

-How Do I File A Small Claims Lawsuit in Duncombe, IA County?
+How Do I File Small Claims in Duncombe, IA County?

 You can always sue an individual Duncombe, IA small claims court if they live in Duncombe, IA county.
 You can always sue a company in Duncombe, IA Small Claims Court if their business is located in Duncombe, IA county.